JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 Smart classes are a mechanism for applying a set of entity filters with a shorthand syntax.
 There are two categories of smart class:

 1. JupiterOne application classes
-   At present, the only supported instance is `#CriticalAsset`, which maps to the configured definition of critical assets in the Assets application.
+   Currently, the only supported instance is `#CriticalAsset`, which maps to the configured definition of critical assets in the Assets application.

    ```j1ql
    FIND #CriticalAsset that has Finding
    ```

 2. Tag-derived values
-   These will match entities where the tag value equals the provided smart class.
+   These values match entities where the tag value equals the provided smart class.

    ```j1ql
    FIND #Production Application
    ```

-Assuming you have defined a critical asset tas follows, here are some example smart class queries and their equivalencies.
+Assuming you have defined a critical asset as follows, here are some example smart class queries and their equivalencies.

 ![](../assets/j1ql-critical-asset-def.png)